Explore Our Affordable Courses

 Impact and Limitations of NOTA in Indian Elections

-• The NOTA option was introduced in India following a 2013 Supreme Court directive in the People’s Union for Civil Liberties v Union of India.
+• Introduction: The NOTA option was introduced in India following a 2013 Supreme Court directive in the People’s Union for Civil Liberties v Union of India.

 • NOTA option aims to allow voters to disapprove all the candidates while delivering their vote.
 SC remarked that NOTA will indeed compel the political parties to nominate a sound candidate.